 The absence of methane targets is due to the fact that methane is not subject to carbon regulation in Kazakhstan, and current carbon prices do not provide an incentive to expand the scope of voluntary reduction.

-At the same time, KMG aims to implement an LDAR system, which will allow to identify methane leaks and develop measures to reduce emissions.
-Methane leakage detection and quantification campaign will let us detect and quantify methane emissions and their main sources, so we would be more prepared to develop appropriate action plan to reduce emissions in next five years.
+However, according to the Low-Carbon Development Program, KMG sets a goal of achieving zero routine gas flaring by 2031, which will lead to a methane reduction from flaring.
+At the same time, KMG aims to implement an LDAR system at subsidiaries, which will allow to identify methane leaks and develop measures to reduce emissions.